cronical/idpro-bok-tech-arch/tech-arch.md

 Provisioning
 ------------

 Provisioning is a term that encompases the processes and methods that create, modify, and, eventually, delete the identity and profile information used by IT infrastructure and business applications.
 By these method, records are created, or updated in the identity repository, and removed from it.
 Often, provisioing needs to extend to applications  to support authorization decisions.
+The term "Onboarding" is sometimes used to refer to the sum of the initial provisioning activities, in both the identity and access aspects.

+#### Identity Information Authorities

 Note that the authoritative sources for identity attributes transcend the HR system and may include the email system, phone system, training certification etc. In some cases, a company may have more than one HR system.

 The act of provisioning may include certain logic, best modeled as governance.
 In some cases the IGA system actually takes on all the provisioning duties.

-Also note, the notion of importing data does not necessarily mean making a physical copy of data, although it often does.
-The notion also supports the idea of virtualization - where the import of identity information is done at run-time.
+#### Identity Register

 The Identity Register could be implemented in several ways.
 Common methods include the use of general-purpose databases, optimized stores such directories i.e., a physical or a virtual directory.

-Also shown, is the Principal and Credential Management function.
-This is intended to include steps needed to originate an identity (such as proofing or vetting) as well as on-going maintenance such as password reset and other credential management activities such as token provisioning.
-This function includes administrative activities and self-serve activities.
+Importing data does not necessarily mean making a physical copy of data, although it often does.
+The notion also supports the idea of virtualization - where the import of identity information is done at run-time.

 Also noted is the function of propagating selected information further into the ecosystem.
 This typically occurs when a relying services needs additional information about the users, e.g. for the purpose of access control, or personalization.
 The relying system makes a copy of the identity data and that is used in the application processes.
 A complete solution will allow for the full lifecycle including creation, update and eventual deletion of the identity data stored locally.

+#### Credential Services & Enrollment

+This function includes steps needed to originate and activate an identity.
+It is also concerned with on-going maintenance such as password reset and key rotation.
+This function includes administrative activities and self-serve activities.

+##### Enrollment

+Also sometimes known as Registration.
+It involves such activities as proofing, verfication or vetting, and recording sponsorship, if needed.
+It also is responsible for the secure delivery of credentials.
+Enrollment ends when a user formally receives ownership of their digital identity and assumes control/ownership of their account’s credentials.

+##### Credential Services

+Credential service include the creation and binding of passwords, cryptographic keys and other authenticators.
+It is also concerned with on-going maintenance such as password reset and key rotation.
+It also is in charge of revoking credentials as needed.

+#### Just in Time

 So far, the provisioning function is restricted to "admin-time".
 However, there are some cases where provisioning occurs at run time.

 Not shown here, but sometimes implemented, are provisioning actions that occur on a just-in-time basis.
 This can happen when additional identity information is passed to a relying service in real-time to support a specific application requirement, possibly including identity attributes.
-A similar case involves the relying service querying the identity management system in order to acquire attributes.
+A similar case involves the relying service querying the identity management system in order to acquire attributes (Shown under Authorization)

 ![Diagram Description automatically generated](resources/provisioning.png){width="6.268055555555556in" height="5.839583333333334in"}

 Authentication and sessions
 ---------------------------

 Authentication is the process by which a subject's credentials are used to verify their identity.
 The Identity Management System checks and verifies credentials that are presented to it.
+There are multiple scenarios.
 Typically, the Relying Service presents the credentials on behalf of the user and receives an assessment from the IMS regarding the level of certainty that the user is authentic.
-There are multiple scenarios.
+Often the assessment (and more information about the user) is delivered to the RP via a security token, which is protected by cryptography.
+There are several varities of security tokens.

 A common pattern is to associate the authentication event with the start of a session.
 The session is mostly the concern of the relying system.
 However, it is sometimes desirable to keep the sessions supported by several relying parties in synch.
 For instance, logging out of one session will terminate concurrent sessions.
 To do this, often the Identity Management System will act to orchestrate sessions termination.
 In high security environments, session management must support termination based on real-time identity data such as when a user's entitlements have been modified.